sailfishos/docs.sailfishos.org/Tools/Sailfish_SDK/OBS_Packaging/README.md

 application-1.2.3.tar.gz
 ```

 OBS will pick up both and run the build.
+No `_service` file is necessary in this case.

 To get the source information into OBS, either upload them using the Web Interface, or use the `osc` tool: